webpack/webpack.js.org/content/concepts/hot-module-replacement.md

 page reload.
 This allows you to speed up development time by updating individual modules when they are changed without refreshing the page.

-## How Does It Work?
+## How It Works

 ### From The App View

 1. The app code asks the HMR runtime to check for updates.
 2. The HMR runtime downloads the updates (asynchronously) and tells the app code that an update is available.
 3. The app code then asks the HMR runtime to apply the updates.
 4. The HMR runtime applies the update (synchronously).

 You can set up HMR so that this process happens automatically, or you can choose to require user interaction for updates to occur.

 ### From The Compiler (webpack) View